manuel-alvarez-chaves/unite_toolbox/README.md

 ## How-to

-In the folder `examples\` please find a tutorial on the general usage of the toolbox.
+In the [documentation](https://unite-toolbox.readthedocs.io/) please find [tutorials](https://unite-toolbox.readthedocs.io/en/latest/tutorials.html) on the general usage of the toolbox and some aplications.